UnvsCom/unvs/README.md

 Testing
 -------

-Testing and code review is the bottleneck for development; we get more pull requests than we can review and test.
+Testing and code review is a continual task.
 Please be patient and help out, and remember this is a security-critical project where any mistake might cost people lots of money.
+Again only use this project for FUN !.

 ### Automated Testing